 Italian lighting designer Alessandro Carletti made his Royal Opera debut in 2013 on Nabucco, directed by Daniele Abbado.
-He has since worked on Guillaume Tell, directed by Damiano Michieletto, for which he won a 2015 Knight of Illumination Award.
-He returns in the 2015/16 Season on Cavalleria rusticana / Pagliacci, also directed by Michieletto.
+He has since worked on Guillaume Tell, directed by Damiano Michieletto, for which he won a 2015 Knight of Illumination Award, and Cavalleria rusticana / Pagliacci, also directed by Michieletto.
 In the 2019/20 Season he designs lighting for Don Pasquale.